The best hotels in Nagarkot

 Avoid the June-September monsoon window unless you specifically want a green, quiet, cheap stay with low odds of a clear mountain view.
 January-February is genuinely beautiful if you pack for cold. clear skies, near-empty hotels, and prices 15-25% below peak rates.
 The Nagarkot Farmhouse Resort in East Nagarkot is a particularly good winter deal.

-Nagarkot's best neighborhoods
+Nagarkot's best hotel regions

 Nagarkot Ridge and the Viewpoint area are where you want to be.
 If your hotel isn't on the eastern-facing slope with a clear sightline toward the Langtang and Everest ranges, you're paying for altitude without the payoff.